stefan-kolb/nucleus/README.md

 PaaSal uses the SSH key authentication for Git deployments.
 The private (!) key that will be used is located at `config/paasal_git_key.pem`.
-Using the pre-generated key mitigates issues with the key usage / generation on various platforms.
+Using the pre-generated key mitigates issues with the key usage/generation on various platforms.
 To prevent abuse we register the key before each command and immediately remove the key once the command has been executed.

 **To improve the security of your deployment, you can use your own custom private key.
-To do so, set the `paasal_config.ssh.custom_key` option in the [common configuration](config/paasal_config.rb) to the location of the private key file.**
+To do so, set the `paasal_config.ssh.custom_key` option in the [common configuration](#configuration) to the location of the private key file.
+For reasons of automation, the key must not be password encrypted.**

 ## Project structure